wso2-attic/module-ethereum/README.md

 # Ballerina Ethereum Connector

+*Ethereum is a decentralized platform for applications that run exactly as programmed without any chance of fraud, censorship or third-party interference* (https://www.ethereum.org/).

 The Ethereum connector allows you to access the Ethereum JSON RPC API through ballerina.
 And the Ethereum connector actions are being invoked with a ballerina main function.
 The following section provide you the details on how to use Ballerina Ethereum connector.

 ## Getting started